AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-release-archive.md

 -  Adobe Commerce on cloud infrastructure now supports scopes and [static content deployment strategies](https://devdocs.magento.com/guides/v2.3/config-guide/cli/config-cli-subcommands-static-deploy-strategies.html).
 We have added the `–s` parameter with a default setting of `quick` for the static content deployment strategy.
 You can use the environment variable [SCD_STRATEGY](../environment/variables-deploy.md) to customize and use these strategies with your build and deploy actions.
 This variable supports the options `standard`, `quick`, or `compact`.
 If you select `compact`, we override the `STATIC_CONTENT_THREADS` value with `1`, which can slow deployment, especially in production environments.
 Not available in 2.1.<!--- MAGECLOUD-1057 -->

 -  We have created a log file on environments to capture and compile build and deploy actions.
-The file is in the `var/log/cloud.log` file inside the root application directory.<!--- MAGECLOUD-1014 & MAGECLOUD-1023 -->
+The `var/log/cloud.log` file is in the root application directory.<!--- MAGECLOUD-1014 & MAGECLOUD-1023 -->

 **Resolved issues:**